leodeslf/abcompact/README.md

 # Fontima

->Optimize your Google Fonts requests
+>Optimizing Google Fonts Subsets

 ## About

-**[Fontima](https://fontima.com/) delivers fine-grained font CSS**.
+**[Fontima](https://fontima.com/) delivers fine-grained CSS for Google Fonts subsets**.

-It is based on the `text` URL parameter from Google Fonts, the one we use to *subset a font* by specifying which characters (actually glyphs) we need from it.
+It is based on the `text` URL parameter used to *subset a font* by specifying which characters we need from it.
 Fontima lets you do that with just a couple of clicks while optimizing the CSS on the fly, producing *better, measurable results* to **get the characters you need from the families you want when they are required**.

 ## Why Fontima?

-**Fonts need to be optimized**.
+**We need to optimize fonts**.

 We often say "images weight too much," so we use a battery of tools to optimize them.
 The problem is that **fonts are as large or even larger than images**.
 Fontima exists to address that issue, it can *save you up to +95% on font files* (CSS + WOFF2) and *prevent undesired, automatic downloads* by including the appropriate `unicode-range` value on each `@font-face` rule.